 The Sixth Form at Luckley House is dedicated to providing a broad, balanced and exciting curriculum that not only focusses on academic excellence, but on preparing students for university and beyond.
-In 2021, all of our Sixth Form students went on to the university of their choice, testament not only to excellent teaching, but also to the personalised guidance they received.
+In 2022 we continued our longstanding success in placing students at the university of their choice.
+This is testament, not only to excellent teaching, but also to the personalised guidance they receive.